 Teach What Healthy Eating Is and Isn't

 Obsessing about calories, carbs, fats or any nutrient is not healthy eating.
-It makes meals stressful and unpleasant, the opposite of what every kid and adult deserve.
-Teaching that a healthful dinner has half of the plate full of fruits and vegetables and is eaten at a dinner table each night sets your children up for a healthy future, Hasemann explains.
+It makes meals stressful and unpleasant, the opposite of what every kid and adult deserves.
+Teaching that a healthful dinner has half of the plate full of fruits and vegetables and is eaten at a dinner table each night sets your children up for a healthy future.
 Offering a variety of foods at regular meal and snack times is another positive step.

 Make Food Fun

 Get kids of all ages into the kitchen.
 From washing apples to slicing veggies and stirring hot pots, there are food preparation and cooking chores suitable for every child.
-For fun, have "Try it Tuesdays," suggests King, in which every Tuesday your children get to choose a new food.
+For fun, have nights when your children get to choose a new food.
 Or have theme nights such as Meatless Mondays or a trip around the globe.
 Get little kids excited by giving foods fun names, such as green monster juice and ants on a log.

 Be a Role Model